 Technology has given us SO many options for this.
-Whether it’s an in-person running buddy or taking classes with someone else, there might be a time when you just need a helping hand to show up.
+Whether it’s an in-person running buddy, following someone else’s running journey online or taking classes with a friend, there might be a time when you just need a helping hand to show up.
 Lean into it.
-I’ve done early morning runs with friends as well as side-by-side treadmill runs.

 If you like a set schedule and community, most running shoe stores have weekly runs as well as some Lululemon stores.
 Don’t be afraid to show up as a beginner.
 In general, runners tend to be a friendly community.
 We know the power of a good run and we’re happy to share in the endorphin love!

 Savvy’s Beginner Running Essentials

 The last thing I want to think about when I’m running is that I’m running.
 I find it much easier to just plug in my music and go.
 So I’ve created loads of playlists that help you do just that.
 Think of it like a mini coach but also a dance party.
 You can get all of the playlists here.

 One of the things I’ve also discovered makes a major impact on whether or not I get shin splints: ankle support.
 If I don’t have it, I get them every time.
 I have a pair of shoes I like to run in and those I like to train in.
 Hoka Bondi 8 has become my go to for running.
 Asics Gel Cumulus 25 are my go to for everything else.

 And to go with my fave running shoes, let’s add in my favorite running socks.
 They make SUCH a difference.
 When I don’t wear these, I find I notice my feet feel like they are burning after a while.
 These socks have the extra padding that makes it easier to go longer plus the tab in the back to protect my ankles.